 We continuously try to get as high rate of wood as possible from certified forestry.

 The gliders in our bench systems are made out of 100% recycled plastic.

 We founded the Green Furniture Award competition and ran it annually 2009-2015.
 The event targeted designers from all around the world and was instrumental in creating new design based on sustainable development, where the sustainable and ‘good’ aspect adds to the design, story and experience of the piece.

 The winners of the Green Furniture Award received ample publicity and they provide great examples of what sustainable design can be, planting seeds.
 The Leaf Lamp was a Green Furniture Award winner 2010 and has since been developed to a sphere shaper in scale with public interiors.
 The creative processes generated new products but also new ways of thinking and working with sustainability.
 We believe that it has helped pushing the furniture business forward in the field of sustainable design, and we can now see a more general demand and develpment of sustainable furniture.
 Good so, world!

-For every piece of furniture we sell, we plant one furniture-grade tree near our local production site in southern Sweden.
+For every piece of furniture we sell, we plant one tree near our local production site in southern Sweden and in Colombia.
 We do this for the climate and to ensure long term furniture-grade wood supply.
 The Swedish trees are groomed for furniture production to keep them straight and knot-free.
 The Colombian trees are protecting river-basins and supporting agroforestry ecosystems.

 We want to share the knowledge we have acquired and developed.
 Through talks and events targeting the world of interior design professionals, Green Furniture Concept is helping spread knowledge and ideas about sustainable, non-toxic interiors.
 We are the people behind the Lowtox Living initiative, a professional network of knowledge transfer related to non-toxic interiors.
 This is only one of the ways we are helping advance the evolution towards sustainability in furniture design.